About bronchitis

 Prevention of bronchitis

-Your child and family can take some simple precautions to prevent the spread of the viruses and bacteria that cause bronchitis and reduce your chances of getting sick.
+Your child and family can take simple precautions to prevent the spread of the viruses and bacteria that cause bronchitis.
+This can reduce your chances of getting sick:

 - Make sure you regularly wash hands with warm, soapy water.